sushantMoon/sl-paper-summaries/MIL-ASurveyOfProblemCharacteristicsAndApplications-2018-Carbonneau.md

     0 &\text{otherwise}
 \end{cases}
 ```
+This was working assupmtion for `Solving the multiple instance problem with axis-parallel rectangles.
+T.G.
+Dietterich, 1997`, `Support Vector Machines for multiple-instance learning.
+S. Andrews, 2002`, `A framework for multiple-instance learning.
+O.Maron, 1998`, `Robust multiple instance learning ensembles using random subspace instance selection.
+M.A.
+Carbonneau, 2016`, `A sphere description based approach for multiple instance learning.
+Y.Xiao, 2017`

 The standard assumption can be relaxed to address problems where positive bag cannot be identified by a single positive instance but by a distribution, interaction or accumulation of the instances it contains.